strahinjapraska/branch-prediction-ml/README.md

-To get data needed to test the perceptron prediction
+To get the data needed to test the perceptron prediction:
 ```bash
 python3 -m pip install kaggle